top of page

 The Udalls Cove Preservation Committee, Inc. (UCPC) is proposing an ecological restoration project in the eastern part of the Old Oak Pond section of Alley Pond Park in Douglaston, Queens, NY.
 The park is owned and operated by the New York City Department of Parks and Recreation (NYCDPR).
 UCPC serves as the park stewardship organization for this portion of Alley Pond Park, as well as for the nearby Udalls Cove Park.

-On November 20, 2024 we held a 2-hour Public Meeting (over Zoom) at
+On November 20, 2024 we held a 2-hour Public Meeting (over Zoom) at which we provided more detailed information about the project.
+Scroll down to see a video recording of that meeting.

 Project Description